We Have Never Been Sophisticated: Dewar's Example

 We acknowledge that there are some formal differences between the theories that seem to guide intuitions about how to classify these theories.
 For instance, the formulation using the principal connection has distinct, non-trivial symmetries that, in a certain precise sense, ``correspond to'' the gauge transformations introduced in external sophistication, via the functor with which we have been comparing the theories.
 (Of course, it also has additional symmetries, for reasons we have discussed.)
 The Faraday tensor theory, meanwhile, does not.
 While it does have non-trivial isomorphisms, corresponding to spacetime isometries that preserve the Faraday tensor, there is a sense in which all ``pure'' gauge transformations are mapped to the identity.

-This is a real difference, but we do not see any reason to put conceptual weight on it.
-As we discussed above, in connection with ``sophisticated substantivalism'', and as has been observed by many others, \emph{any} sufficiently rich theory of physics formulated using standard mathematical tools is going to have models with isomorphic copies; and generally, one should expect some models to have non-trivial automorphisms.
+This is a real difference, but we do not see any reason to put conceptual weight on it.\footnote{As we discuss in section \ref{sec:auxiliary}, there are other differences between the theories as well, but they have nothing to do with reduction and sophistication.} As we discussed above, in connection with ``sophisticated substantivalism'', and as has been observed by many others, \emph{any} sufficiently rich theory of physics formulated using standard mathematical tools is going to have models with isomorphic copies; and generally, one should expect some models to have non-trivial automorphisms.
 That is equally true of both the Faraday tensor formulation and the principal bundle formulation---just as it is true of general relativity and the vector bundle formulation of electromagnetism.
 In all of these cases, one must be ``sophisticated'' in the sense of sophisticated substantivalism, and recognize that the intended structure is whatever model structure is preserved by model isomorphisms.
 But as we have already emphasized, this sort of sophistication is simply orthogonal to the kind of sophistication apparently at issue in the first-order case, or as applied in external sophistication.